 Climate change poses one of the most significant future threats to the Wet Tropics region.
 Climate change will likely result in widespread, unavoidable and substantial ecological change, which will impact upon the biodiversity values that underpin the World Heritage listing of the Area.
-The natural assets of the Area are critical to the region’s tourism industry and provide direct and indirect ‘cross-sectoral’ economic benefits of more than $5.2 billion to the regional economy annually.
+The natural assets of the Wet Tropics of Queensland World Heritage Area are critical to the region’s tourism industry and provide direct and indirect ‘cross-sectoral’ economic benefits of more than $5.2 billion to the regional economy annually.
 The Authority will play a leadership role in responding to climate impacts on the World Heritage Area.
 In collaboration with partners, the Authority will develop an adaptation plan and take responsibility for delivering upon priority actions.

 Despite the great work undertaken by partners, problems often arise when issues cut across tenure boundaries.
 Without adequate coordination, responses to issues may be ad hoc and ineffective as they only address the extent of the problem up to the respective tenure boundaries and organisation responsibilities.
 The Authority has a strong interest in shared governance and management outcomes across all land tenures in the World Heritage Area, and as such is well positioned to respond to a number of key cross-tenure issues.
-Consultations with the Wet Tropics community has identified some key issues where we can play a lead or coordinating role in taking the actions outlined below.
+Consultations with the Wet Tropics community has identified some key issues where we can play a lead or coordinating role in progressing the actions outlined below.